SumoLogic/sumologic-documentation/docs/csa/audit-and-compliance.md

 [Payment Card Industry Data Security Standards](https://www.pcisecuritystandards.org/merchants/) (PCI DSS) affects any company that accepts or processes payment cards.
 There are 12 requirements that meet 6 security goals.
 Your company needs to meet all 12 requirements to be compliant.

 You can read the goals and requirements in the following table.
-In [Perform a PCI compliance audit](#perform-a-pci-compliance-audit) below, we’ll show how to perform an audit for requirement 4:

 | Goal | PCI DSS requirements |
 | :-- | :-- |